🎥

 Summary

-The film closely follows Henry Hill’s real life inside the Lucchese crime family — from his teenage years through robberies, the Lufthansa heist, drug dealing, and becoming an FBI informant.
+Goodfellas follows Henry Hill’s life inside the Lucchese crime family — from his teenage fascination with the mob in 1950s Brooklyn to his rise through the ranks, involvement in major heists like the Lufthansa robbery, drug dealing, and his eventual decision to become an FBI informant after years of paranoia and violence.